-OCSB students who are NES (Non-English Speaking) or LES (Limited English Speaking) are required to use the computer-assisted Language Acquisition Program daily.
+OCSB students who are NES (Non-English Speaking) or LES (Limited English Speaking) are required to use the computer assisted Language Acquisition Program daily.
 This program will be used to progress monitor students throughout the year, allowing for instructional strategies that fit the current student needs.

-OCSB teachers must contact the parents of any ELL student failing a course.
+OCSB teacher must contact parents of any ELL student failing a course.